flare-foundation/verifier-indexer-api/scripts/web2/README.md

-# Ignite Proxy API Key Decryption example
+# Obtaining Web2Json Ignite Source API Key

+API keys for the Ignite proxy are issued separately to each registered data provider.
+Each key is encrypted with that provider's signing policy public key and then published as part of a global list at: https://api.ignitemarket.xyz/proxy-api-keys

-This is a sample script demonstrating how to obtain your Ignite proxy API key.
+The steps below show how to decrypt and obtain your own provider's API key.

 ## Setup

-From the project root:
+From the project root run:

 ```bash
 yarn install